 Dockerfile.
 Let's use

-dive to analyze the layers of the image to try to determine why it's so large.
+dive to analyze the layers of the image to determine why it's so large.

 FROM node:16, for a summed size of ~910 GB.
-That's large, but also not surprising considering we are using the
+That's large but not surprising, considering we are using the

 node:16 image as our base.

 The next interesting layer is the eleventh one, where we

 COPY . ., it has a total size of 145 MB.
 This is a lot larger than expected, considering the project we are building.
 Using the filesystem pane of

 dive we can see what files were added to that layer via that command.

 Now things get a little more compelling.
 By analyzing the layer, we can see it contains our entire project directory, including directories like